 In a minute, we’ll look at some of the cannabis industry jobs in Denver that could be ideal for you, but the first step to working in the industry is obtaining a Marijuana Enforcement Division (MED) Badge.

-Applying for a MED Badge
+To Work, You Need a MED Badge

 A MED badge is an occupational badge.
 It gives you permission to work for MED licensed sellers.